 Social structure and organization: The Enkidukai were once a nomadic race, moving hither and thither across the lands whence they came.
 A race of warriors and proud nomads, they hunted the wild beasts and farmed the lands in harmony with nature.

 Reason for Leaving Home World: The plains of sorrow: The Enkidukai tribes originally numbered about fifty, but inter-clan stresses on their home world caused massive divisions.
 There were many treaties, sometimes contradictory and conflicting, many border conflicts and disputes.
 Eventually these conflicts broke out into full civil war.
 There were many U-turns and reversals during the war.
 Originally the Enkidukai fought as single tribes, then tribes began to form alliances for greater advantages and for greater capability, factions of tribes sprang up.
 Many tribes were destroyed outright, eventually leaving only a few left to fight.
 As they were preparing for battle, Gharruk one of the tribal seers of the Akkaio, oldest of the tribes, saw a comet that had entered the sky.
+The comet streaked across the sky, but the tail seemed to spiral behind it, and ghostly faces seemed to peer out from within.
 Calling out to the other remaining tribes he called for peace as he foretold a great danger was approaching for them all, to prepare for a coming doom the shaman claimed was approaching a peace was forged between all Enkidukai.

 The ancient Gharruk died within a week of his prophecy, but his conviction was so strong that the clans took it unto themselves, and forged a peace that would last for fifty years, before the invasion that drove them from their homeland occurred.
 It is incorporated into their artwork, their society; a simple field of green and red often seen on their structures, a square, that is mottled with the red, often with white bone designs.
 In their jewellery, they use bloodstone with bone carved and inset for the skulls.